VectorZeroAI/RamPipe/README.md

 ### `rampipe status` does this:

-Displays the current status of the RamPipe daemon — listing which directories and files are pinned, how much RAM each consumes, and the total RAM usage.
+Displays the current status of the RamPipe daemon — listing which directories and files are pinned, how much RAM each consumes, and the total RAM consumed by the daemon.

 # What the demon does (in the background):